 If there is one thing the PurpleHull Pea Festival is known for – besides peas – it’s the World Championship Rotary Tiller Race.

 Sawblade.com is our sponsor of the race this year, it’s year 4 with the great people of sawblade.com.
-The track is 200 feet in length, expertly tilled by our Co/Commissioners Hunter Nix and Jacob Williams.
+The track is 200 feet in length.
 Begun as a lark at the very first PurpleHull Pea Festival in 1990, it has evolved into a monster.

 There simply is no other event like it.
 Unique among motor sports, we like to say it is the highlight of the tiller racing season.